peorth80/aws-developer-associate-notes-DVA-C02/3-aws-serverless/dynamodb.md

     - A write can only happen if a specific condition is met
     - First write will succeed, second write will fail because the condition wont be met
     - Important: **data is not overridden**
-- Atomic writes:
+- Atomic writes/counters:
-    - INCREASE BY or DECREASE BY writes
+    - INCREASE BY or DECREASE BY writes, as long as you don't need the EXACT number (IE, the number of visitors on a site can be slight off, but the total money you have should be exact and accurate on a banking app)
 - Batch writes:
     - Write an update containing many items at the same time